 Anomaly is the creative boutique established by former TBWA global COO Carl Johnson and five partners in 2004.
 Jointly headquartered in New York and London, it likes to describe itself as a "new model" agency.
 Advertising is just one of the disciplines practised by the company, which has also dabbled successfully in product design, public relations and numerous other fields.
 It also partners with several entrepreurial start-ups, offering advice and expertise in return for equity investments.
 Although it tended to focus for several years on smaller, often more offbeat brands, the agency moved into the big time at the end of 2009 with the capture of the European marketing account for Sony (until 2012).
 Other international clients have followed.
 Global Johnnie Walker was a major win at the end of 2014, and the agency has continued to scale up steadily with a string of major additional account gains.
 In 2016 it won all 14 new business pitches for which it competed, earning the title of Agency of the Year from AdAge.
 MDC Partners acquired a majority stake in the agency in 2011, and the agency opened an additional office in Amsterdam later the same year.
 Toronto followed in 2012, and then Shanghai from late 2013; and more recently Berlin and Los Angeles.
 It operates several satellite units including Hispanic agency Last Silo, launched in 2016.
-Johnson remains global CEO; Karina Wilsher is COO and co-founder Mike Byrne is chief creative officer.
-AdAge estimated global revenues of $120m in 2016, making it the 4th biggest unit within MDC Partners behind CP&B, 72&Sunny and KBS.
-Subscribers may access account assignments and contact information.
+Johnson became global chairman in 2018, passing over the role of CEO to Karina Wilsher, previously COO.
+Co-founder Mike Byrne is chief creative officer.
+AdAge estimated global revenues of $142m in 2017, making it the 3rd biggest unit within MDC Partners behind 72&Sunny and CP&B. Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Capsule checked 11th April 2018